sweettea-io/cli/docs/source/getting_started.rst

 running ``tensorci dash`` from the root of your project.

 Congrats!
 That's all it takes to set up a TensorCI project.
-The last thing you need to do before you're ready to start training is `create a TensorCI Dataset`_ for this project.
+The last thing you need to do before you're ready to start training is `create a TensorCI Dataset`_.
 Once that's done, you'll be ready to `train your model`_ on the TensorCI training cluster.

 Next Steps